 Of course, the expansions can also align with the Warlock talent specs.
 Burning Crusade, which dealt heavily with the Burning Legion, was Demonology.
 Wrath of the Lich King, with the zombie plagues, was Affliction.
 Cataclysm fits Destruction for the same reasons it works as Fire.

-There are several missing or incomplete 'hidden' levels including a copy of the Forsaken city with no citizens, a creepy dungeon with drowned victims, a part of the Outlands with a set of portals that do not work, and even a copy of the world with no monsters or NPCs but has all animals and forests and a green-filter over top.
+There are several missing or incomplete 'hidden' levels including a copy of the Forsaken city with no citizens, a creepy dungeon with drowned victims near Karazhan, an early incarnation of Outland with a set of portals that do not work, and a three zone Emerald Dream area.

 The Wiki Rule: WoWWiki came online one day after the game launched.
 Since then there was a schism, and now there is WoWWiki and Wowpedia.